 Does applying for equipment financing hurt my credit score?

 Most equipment lenders start with a soft pull that doesn't affect your score.
 A hard pull only happens if you move forward with an offer.
-Check what you qualify for with no credit impact.
+Check what you qualify for with soft-pull pre-qual.